grammyjs/website/site/docs/plugins/telegram-entities-parser.md

 });
 ```

+::: tip Use parse-mode for a Better Formatting Experience

 grammY also provides a useful plugin called [`parse-mode`](./parse-mode) for better message formatting.
 You can format messages like this: